stasis78/7dtd-mods/README.md

 Strippers now give wayyyyy to much experience points.
 But its worth it when they haven't brought home that dough.

+### CheaperIronMod

+Gives you 5x forged iron/steel when crafting at the forge.

 # OTHER MODS I USE

 ### LadderMovementSpeedMod